gabric098/sotadocs/README.md

 ## Help with the project

 I'm not a professional translator and I'm sure the current version of the document can be improved.
 Any contribution is valuable and I encourage you to help with the project.
-If you have experience with GIT, docker and R Markdown, you can just fork the project, add your contribution and create a pull request agains this repo.
-If you don't feel comfortable with this environment, you can send your contribution via email, I'll take care of integrate it in the repo.
+If you have experience with GIT, docker and `R Markdown`, you can just fork the project, add your contribution and create a pull request agains this repo.
+If you don't feel comfortable with this environment, you can send your contribution via email (look for iz1ksw on qrz.com), I'll take care of integrate it in the repo.

 ## Copyright disclaimer